 Residential development should be considered for a minimum of 100 years, unless there is specific justification for considering a shorter period.
 For example; the time in which flood risk or coastal change is anticipated to impact on it, where a development is controlled by a time-limited planning condition.
 The lifetime of a non-residential development depends on the characteristics of that development.
 Planners should use their experience within their locality to assess how long they anticipate the development being present for.
 Developers would be expected to justify why they have adopted a given lifetime for the development, for example, when they are preparing a site-specific FRA.
-The impact of climate change needs to be taken into account in a realistic way and developers, the LPA and EA should discuss and agree what allowances are acceptable.
+The impact of climate change needs to be taken into account in a realistic way and developers, the LPA and EA should discuss and agree what allowances are acceptable (refer to section 3.4: Incorporating Climate Change).